 Noise is unwanted sound.
-The Noise Directive - Directive 2002/49/EC relating to the assessment and management of environmental noise - is part of an EU strategy setting out to reduce the number of people affected by noise in the longer term and to provide a framework for developing existing EU policy on noise reduction from source.
+The Noise Directive -Directive 2002/49/EC relating to the assessment and management of environmental noise - is part of an EU strategy setting out to reduce the number of people affected by noise in the longer term and to provide a framework for developing existing EU policy on noise reduction from source.
 The Directive requires competent authorities in Member States to:

-- Draw up strategic noise maps for major roads, railways, airports and agglomerations, using harmonised noise indicators and use these maps to assess the number of people which may be impacted upon as a result of excessive noise levels; - Draw up action plans to reduce noise where necessary and maintain environmental noise quality where it is good; and, - Inform and consult the public about noise exposure, its effects, and the measures considered to address noise.
+- Draw up strategic noise maps for major roads, railways, airports and agglomerations, using harmonised noise indicators and use these maps to assess the number of people who may be impacted upon as a result of excessive noise levels; - Draw up action plans to reduce noise where necessary and maintain environmental noise quality where it is good; and, - Inform and consult the public about noise exposure, its effects, and the measures considered to address noise.

 In compliance with the Directive and transposing Environmental Noise Regulations (S.I.
-No. 140 of 2006), Noise Action Plans have been prepared for each local authority area within the country, including for Limerick City and County Council (Noise Action Plan 2018-2023).
+No. 140 of 2006), Noise Action Plans have been prepared for each local authority area within the country.
+The Sligo County Council Noise Action Plan 2018-2023 is currently in force within the area to which the Plan relates.
 The Action Plans include noise mapping and are required to include measures to manage noise issues and effects, including noise reduction if necessary.